 Dave is responsible for the overall management of the facility.
 With over 30 years at Camp, Dave can take on virtually any issue that arises.
 When Dave isn’t running around Camp, he and his wife Tamara have another full-time job: raising their two lovely and charismatic daughters, Danica and Tatum.

-Leanna is responsible for year-round operational management, as well as organizing the summer program and hiring the summer staff.
-Beyond Camp life, Leanna likes to combine exploration of the beautiful Tahoe area with quality family and friends’ time (i.e. hiking, camping, board games) and pursuing her passions within health care.
+Leanna is responsible for year-round operational management, as well as organizing & overseeing the summer program and hiring the summer staff.
+A past summer stapher herself (2011-2014: Chicken, Snoopersx2, Suaves), she has a special affection for summer.
+Originally from the Sierra Nevada, just a bit farther South from Tahoe, Leanna likes to combine exploration of the wild with quality family and friends’ time (i.e. hiking, camping, board games, and most anything outside), as well as pursuing her passions within rural health care.
+Leanna just completed her first summer as Assistant Director and is so looking forward to helping facilitate the conference season, while prepping for 2019.

-Matty is responsible for hiring the spring and fall staff, creating their schedules, and making sure conference seasons run smoothly.
+Matty is a man of the people – responsible for hiring the spring and fall staff, creating their schedules, and making sure conference seasons run smoothly.
 Matty hails from Hendersonville, TN and enjoys all things outdoors: mountain biking, snowboarding, camping and taking boats out on the lake.
+He loves his wife, Samantha, and enjoys sharing his life at Fallen Leaf with her.

 -Jeff Bowman: Front Office/Accounting Manager